nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic_oow.md

 #### Deploy WebLogic domain on Kubernetes ####

-To deploy WebLogic domain you need to create a domain resource definition which contains the necessary parameters for the operator to start the WebLogic domain properly.
+To deploy WebLogic domain you need to create a domain custome resource definition which contains the necessary parameters for the operator to start the WebLogic domain properly.

 We provided for you domain.yaml file that contains yaml representation of the custom resoirce object.
 Please copy it locally
 ```